 Can African Cichlids Eat Watermelons?
 5 Things to Consider

-So, not every African cichlid breed will eat watermelons.
-If you have an herbivorous species in your tank, then it is highly likely they will like watermelons very much.
+Also, not every African cichlid breed will eat watermelons.
+If you have herbivorous African cichlid species in your tank, then it is highly likely they will like watermelons very much.

 They are sweet and tasty, which the fish will love.
 They are also full of healthy nutrients, making the watermelons a nice, sweet treat to the fish’s diet.

 It’s good for nutrients, especially vitamins.
-Although it’s also full of sugar, so it might not be the best on the long-term.
+Although it’s also full of sugar, so it might not be the best in the long term.

 Also, you need to keep in mind that fish will not consume the entire watermelon.
 You need to cut it into smaller pieces, and you should keep certain parts away from the tank, such as seeds and the green skin of the watermelon.

 In this article, let’s take a look at how you can feed watermelons to your African cichlids and what to be careful of when you do so.

 Even though watermelons should not be the primary source of the diet of your cichlids, it doesn’t mean you can’t feed it to them frequently.